SHOOTING THE BLACK POWDER REVOLVER

 Rogers and Spencer.
 This model incorporates the best design features of the Remington in addition to their own improvements, but they are historically meaningless since the originals were never issued during the Civil War (or any war).
 When the originals were manufactured, they were already obsolete because cartridge pistols were on the drawing boards, there were plenty of revolvers left over from the War and the U.S. Army didn't want to issue a pistol they would just have to recall in a couple of years.
 Because they were never issued or used by the military, many originals are in outstanding condition and may be mistaken for modern reproductions.
 Besides their mechanical virtues, many people like the feel of the hand grip.

 Northern States manufactured revolvers available in reproductionRemington Type.
 Any model and caliber with a steel frame and full length barrel.
-Strictly avoid the very poor shooting so-called "New Model Pocket Pistol" by Pietta in brass or steel.
-The barrel is way too short for the bullet to achieve a usable velocity and they are notoriously inaccurate beyond 10 feet.
+Strictly avoid the very poor shooting so-called .31 "New Model Pocket Pistol" by Pietta in brass or steel.
+The barrel is way too short for the bullet to achieve a usable velocity, the chamber diameter is less than the bore diameter and they are notoriously inaccurate beyond 10 feet.
 Remington never manufactured a revolver with a brass frame so brass framed models may be strong enough to load full charges, but they are historically incorrect.

 Colt Type.
 Any model and caliber with a steel frame and full length barrel.
 For those who want a strong and historically accurate revolver, I do not recommend buying the modern brass framed models.
 Be aware that Colt never made a single brass framed revolver at any time or in any caliber.
 Even the very first 1836 Colt Paterson had a steel frame.